Shamshadpk10/MachineLearning-projects/SCM.DataAnalysis-Project/readme.md

 - Algorithm Selection: Opted for various regression algorithms (Linear Regression, Decision Trees, Random Forest, Gradient Boosting, Support Vector Machine, XGBoost) to construct predictive models.
 - Model Training & Evaluation: Trained models on the training data, refined hyperparameters, and evaluated performance using key metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R-squared scores.
 - Visualization of Model Performance: Generated scatter plots to compare model predictions against actual values, providing insights into algorithm behaviors.
-- Conclusion: Highlighted the strength of Gradient Boosting and XGBoost models in managing inventory dynamically due to their accuracy and robust performance.
-Proposed enhancing the Support Vector Machine by refining parameters to further optimize supply chain strategies.

 ## Algorithms Used in the Project